backstage/backstage/docs/features/software-catalog/descriptor-format.md

 Apart from being a string, the software catalog leaves the format of this field open to implementers to choose.
 Most commonly, it is set to the ID or email of a group of people in an organizational structure.

+### `spec.system` [optional]

+Links the system that the component belongs to, e.g. `artist-engagement-portal`.
+This field is optional.

+The software catalog expects a single string that references the name of an entity of the `kind` `System`.

+### `spec.domain` [optional]

+Links the domain that the component belongs to, e.g. `artists`.
+This field is optional.

+The software catalog expects a single string that references the name of an entity of the `kind` `Domain`.

 ### `spec.providesApis` [optional]